+It is important to know how does Namenda work vs these other medications.
 The main difference between Namenda and other AD drugs is that the other medications are only effective during the early stages of Alzheimer’s.
 Namenda is actually the first drug that targets moderate to severe stages of AD.

 Another difference is that other drugs delay the breakdown of acetylcholine – a brain chemical that’s needed in the communication between nerve cells.
 Namenda, on the other hand, commonly blocks the excess amounts of glutamate – another brain chemical that can potentially damage and kill nerve cells.
 Hopefully, doctors are able to prescribe a combination of these drugs for better results.

 As mentioned, hopefully the doctors are able to find a way to use Aricept, Cognex, Exelon, and Reminyl in the early detection of the AD.
 Then they can slowly transition to Namenda when the disease worsens.
 However, scientific advisors from the FDA who evaluated the drug are adamant about informing the families that Namenda is not a miracle drug.
 It should not be a source of false hope to families and severely ill Alzheimer’s patients.
 However, Namenda is a huge step towards the development of Alzheimer’s medications.
 Hopefully, it will lead to a full-blown cure for AD.

 What Are The Side Effects of Namenda in Elderly People?